The ultimate guide to vegan cycle touring food with recipe ideas, staples to pack and the best way to take food

 Being on the road is inherently more wasteful than being at home.
 You can’t buy things in bulk and you can’t shop around as easily to find greener options.
-There are however a few tips you can keep in mind to help make your cycle touring trips a little kinder to the places you’re exploring.
+These are however a few eco cycle touring tips you can keep in mind to help make your trips a little kinder to the places you’re exploring.

 - Try and buy fruits and vegetables that aren’t wrapped in plastic.

 - Try and buy greener alternatives.
-For example when buying nut butters choose brands that don’t use unsustainable plam oil.
+For example, when buying nut butter choose brands that don’t use unsustainable palm oil.
 Also, choose peanut butter over almond butter, as peanuts use less water in comparison.

 - Recycle your waste.
 It may not always be possible to find a recycling point but nowadays recycling bins are paired with landfill, making it a little easier in some places.

-- Dont’t waste food.
+- Don’t waste food.
 You’ll probably be hoovering up every last crumb but it’s worth saying wasting food has hugely negative impacts.
 So don’t let your eyes be bigger than your belly!